 Kapfunde v Abbey National & Daniel, Court of Appeal, 1998 www.bailii.org/ew/cases/EWCA/Civ/1998/535.html

 A job applicant revealed in her health questionnaire that she had sickle cell anaemia, which had in the past led to her being absent from work.
 Dr Daniel, a GP providing medical services including pre-employment assessment, reported that she was likely to have higher than average absence.
 The company rejected her for the job.
 The court held Dr Daniel did not have a duty of care to the job applicant, only to the employer.
-(Even if there had been a duty, the GP was also held not to have been negligent.
-Also it was held Abbey National would not be liable anyway because the GP was not an employee, so there was no vicarious liability.)
+(Even if there had been a duty, the GP was also held not to have been negligent.)

 What about physical harm, if OH fails to warn of a health risk and of the need to consult the person’s GP?
 Firstly, whatever the legal position, a doctor is likely to feel under a moral obligation to inform the person of the risk.